 Admission to the Political Science and International Studies programs is contingent upon good academic standing and acceptance by the department.
 The department will not accept D transfer credit in the major, and students must achieve a grade of C or better in all major courses at Chicago State University.
-Students must complete 120 semester hours of work: 6 hours in composition and 36 additional hours in general education (refer to the College of Arts and Sciences General Education requirements outline).
-For freshmen and transfer students with fewer than 30 hours, there is a required one-hour cognate elective (POL 1099) to acclimate student majors to the university academic experience.
+Students must complete 120 semester hours of work including